microsoft/live-share/docs/collab-vscode.md

 In addition to the co-editing and co-debugging limitations listed above, there are a few others worth noting for participants.
 As above, owners do not have these limitations.

 Once again, we want to hear from you!
-See [this query for all open feature requests](https://aka.ms/project-cascade/feature-requests).
+See [this query for all open feature requests](https://aka.ms/vsls-feature-requests).
 Up-vote (👍) fixes for those you feel are critical or raise new issues if there is something you need missing from the list!

 To jump start the conversation, the following are some additional limitations of particular note for _participants_ (only):

-- Participants cannot currently use source control diffing ([Up-vote](https://github.com/Microsoft/project-cascade/issues/15))
+- Participants cannot currently use source control diffing ([Up-vote](https://github.com/Microsoft/live-share/issues/15))
-- Participants cannot currently perform source control operations ([Up-vote](https://github.com/Microsoft/project-cascade/issues/16))
+- Participants cannot currently perform source control operations ([Up-vote](https://github.com/Microsoft/live-share/issues/16))
-- Extension features that directly access the file system will be unavailable ([Vote on extensions you want!](https://github.com/Microsoft/project-cascade/issues/8))
+- Extension features that directly access the file system will be unavailable ([Vote on extensions you want!](https://github.com/Microsoft/live-share/issues/8))
-- Participants are not able to use VS Code's task support against the owner's content ([Up-vote](https://github.com/Microsoft/project-cascade/issues/6))
+- Participants are not able to use VS Code's task support against the owner's content ([Up-vote](https://github.com/Microsoft/live-share/issues/6))
-    - However, participants can use a shared terminal / command prompt to run CLI commands.
-See [shared terminals](#shared-terminals--command-prompts).

 ## More information